All Episodes

 I don't think there's going to be fundamental change.

-They're sweep texting and uh instant messages and phone calls.
+They're just sweeping up everything, texting and instant messages and phone calls.

 They've got more data they can possibly extrapolate.